OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 ## 🔥 &nbsp; Why are Blank Nodes helpful?

-Need to represent an abstract object where it's properties are important but it's identity isn't?
+Need to represent an abstract object where its properties are important but its identity isn't?

 Blank Nodes are the answer!